 Welcome to the Elbe Sandstone Mountains!
 You travel individually to the town of Pirna, which is known as the Gate to Saxon Switzerland.
 We recommend you to take a walk through the city’s historic centre with its medieval alleys and numerous artfully decorated townhouses.
 The city is also located close to Dresden and can be reached conveniently by public transport from there.
 Depending on the availability, you may overnight in Dresden.

-- Accommodation: 3-star hotel in Pirna (Hotel Am Malerweg or similar) or in Dresden
+- Accommodation: 3-star hotel in Pirna (Hotel Pirn’scher Hof or similar) or in Dresden

-In the morning, you take the train and bus to the start of your first walking day right on the Malerweg trail.
-You will walk through three distinct wild and romantic areas.
-Passing the city of Wehlen – a peaceful town right by the Elbe River – you will reach today’s final destination, Rathen.
+In the morning, take the train and bus to the start of your first walking day right on the Malerweg trail.
+Walk through three distinct wild and romantic areas.
+Passing the city of Wehlen – a peaceful town right by the Elbe River – you reach today’s final destination, Rathen.
 But before that, you can enjoy the view from the most famous observation deck of the Elbe Sandstone Mountains: the Bastei Bridge.

-Descend into the Amselgrund and head for the second highlight of your walking tour – the Hockstein rock.
+Descend into the Amselgrund and head for the second highlight of your walking tour – the Hockstein Rock.
 From here, you have a wonderful view of Hohnstein with its castle.
-Through the Wolfsschlucht gorge, you walk down into the lovely Polenztal valley, and via the Schindergraben, you will reach Hohnstein.
+Through the Wolfsschlucht gorge, you walk down into the lovely Polenztal valley, and via the Schindergraben, reach Hohnstein.

 - Accommodation: guesthouse in Hohnstein (Pension und Gaststätte Polenztal or similar)

 One of the highlights today is the Schrammsteine massif, an elongated and heavily rugged rock formation offering stunning views.
-After passing the Schammtor gate, a steep ascent via steel ladders leads you to the Schrammstein viewpoint, and you will cross the Schrammstein massif along the Gratweg, a ridge path.
-Following the Affensteinweg trail, you will reach Lichtenhain Waterfall and then continue to the Kuhstall Cave, a natural rock arch.
-After a descent into the Kirnitzschtal valley, you will soon reach today’s destination, Neumannmühle.
-The local bus will take you through the Kirnitzschtal valley to your accommodation in Bad Schandau.
+After passing the Schammtor gate, a steep ascent via steel ladders leads you to the Schrammstein viewpoint, and you cross the Schrammstein massif along the Gratweg, a ridge path.
+Following the Affensteinweg trail, reach Lichtenhain Waterfall and continue to the Kuhstall Cave, a natural rock arch.
+After a descent into the Kirnitzschtal valley, you reach today’s destination, Neumannmühle.
+Take the public bus through the Kirnitzschtal valley to your accommodation in Bad Schandau.

-- Accommodation: 3-star hotel or guesthouse in Bad Schandau (Hotel Albergo Toscana or similar)
+- Accommodation: 3-star hotel or guesthouse in Bad Schandau (Hotel Erbgericht Krippen or similar)